Russia’s information war expands through Eastern Europe | Times Leader

 When Bulgaria, Poland and other former Warsaw Pact nations sided with their NATO allies in support of Ukraine, Russia responded with a wave of disinformation and propaganda that sought to exploit public debates over globalization and westernization.

 For Poland, that took the form of anti-Western propaganda and conspiracy theories.
-One, spread by a Russian-allied hacking group in an apparent effort to divide Ukraine and Poland, suggested that Polish gangs were harvesting the organs of Ukrainian refugees.
+One, spread by a Russian-allied hacking group in an apparent effort to divide Ukraine and Poland, suggested that Polish gangs were .

 Russia’s onslaught comes as Eastern European governments, like others around the world, grapple with dissatisfaction and unrest caused by rising prices for fuel and food.

 Bulgaria is in a particularly vulnerable position.
-Pro-Western Prime Minister Kiril Petkov lost a no confidence vote last month.
-Concerns about the economy and fuel prices only increased when Russia cut off Bulgaria’s supply of natural gas last spring.
+Pro-Western Prime Minister Kiril Petkov .
+Concerns about the economy and fuel prices only increased when Russia last spring.
 The upheaval prompted President Rumen Radev to say his country was entering a “political, economic and social crisis.”

 The government’s relationship with Moscow is another complication.
-Bulgaria recently expelled 70 Russian diplomatic staffers over concerns about espionage, prompting the Kremlin to threaten to end diplomatic relations with it.
+Bulgaria recently over concerns about espionage, prompting the Kremlin to threaten to end diplomatic relations with it.

 The same week, Russia’s embassy in Sofia posted a fundraising appeal urging Bulgarian citizens to donate their private funds to support the Russian army and its invasion of Ukraine.